MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/ise/The-ISEOptions-Object.md

 ### ConsoleTokenColors
   Supported in Windows PowerShell ISE 3.0 and later, and not present in earlier versions.

  Specifies the colors of the IntelliSense tokens in the Windows PowerShell ISE Console pane.
 This property is a dictionary object that contains name/value pairs of token types and colors for the Console pane.
-To change the colors of the IntelliSense tokens in the Script pane, see [TokenColors](.
-To reset the colors to the default values, see [RestoreDefaultConsoleTokenColors()]().
+To change the colors of the IntelliSense tokens in the Script pane, see [TokenColors](#tokencolors).
+To reset the colors to the default values, see [RestoreDefaultConsoleTokenColors](#restoredefaultconsoletokencolors).
 Token colors can be set for the following: Attribute, Command, CommandArgument, CommandParameter, Comment, GroupEnd, GroupStart, Keyword, LineContinuation, LoopLabel, Member, NewLine, Number, Operator, Position, StatementSeparator, String, Type, Unknown, Variable.

 ```
 # Sets the color of commands to green.